Codecademy/docs/content/python/concepts/requests-methods/terms/request/request.md

 ---
 Title: "requests.request()"
-Description: "The requests module for Python includes a .request() method for making seven main kinds of request to a web server: get, options, head, post, put, patch, and delete; it can also handle custom HTTP verbs if needed, and returns a response object."
+Description: "Makes seven main kinds of request to a web server: get, options, head, post, put, patch, and delete; it can also handle custom HTTP verbs if needed, and returns a response object."
 Subjects:
   - "Data Science"
 Tags: